Numeracy-Focused Research

 Num-Program-Design-and-Impl

-Within this hybrid WhatsApp-linked model, the study aims to investigate the possibilities for improving primary teachers’ knowledge of early number in ways that the research base suggests are important for teaching.
-For design purposes, Ball et al’s (2008) model’s of mathematical knowledge for teaching (MKT) is utilised, where developing mathematical knowledge includes the core mathematical knowledge needed to complete tasks for oneself, the specialised knowledge required by teachers to make concepts understandable to others, and the awareness of progressions of ideas that are important for teaching.
+Within this hybrid WhatsApp-linked model, the study investigated the possibilities for improving primary teachers’ knowledge of early number in ways that the research base suggests are important for teaching.
+For design purposes, Ball et al’s (2008) model of mathematical knowledge for teaching (MKT) is utilized, where developing mathematical knowledge includes the core mathematical knowledge needed to complete tasks for oneself, the specialized knowledge required by teachers to make concepts understandable to others, and the awareness of progressions of ideas that are important for teaching.

-This research project adopts the core objective of co-creation in mathematics competence development and the design and integration of low-cost instructional materials in harnessing mathematics teaching and learning in schools.
+This research project adopted the core objective of co-creation in mathematics competence development and the design and integration of low-cost instructional materials in harnessing mathematics teaching and learning in schools.
 Through this model of mathematics education, educators, researchers, academics, and teachers come together to understand the status of primary school learners’ problem-solving competence and mathematical mindset and design lessons and activities that are context-specific and relevant to help improve learners’ learning experiences.
+The Study Report

-The aim of this research project is to develop and explore the capacity of mathematics teachers/DHs to support Grades 2 and 3 teachers in their own schools to implement the tasks and resources package aimed at building Base-Ten thinking among learners, and to investigate learning gains through pre- and post-testing of learners in the classes of participating teachers compare to non-participating teachers (control group).
-Base-ten thinking encourages learners to use more sophisticated strategies to solve problems.
+The aim of this research project was to develop and explore the capacity of mathematics teachers to support Grades 2 and 3 teachers in their own schools to implement the tasks and resources package aimed at building Base-Ten thinking among learners, and to investigate learning gains through pre- and post-testing of learners in the classes of participating teachers compared to non-participating teachers (control group).
+Findings suggest that base-ten thinking encourages learners to use more sophisticated strategies to solve problems.